A Dead Mouse and a New Life

 As she looked out onto the tarmac, watching stray dogs roam around looking for something to eat, she responded: “No, I won’t!”
 I imagine that there was a chuckle in Heaven—as a year later we were living in the heart of the city, on Deribasovskaya Street—the most famous street in Odessa, maybe in all of Ukraine.

-We spent the year there working with the Messianic Jewish Bible Institute, a cooperate effort of several ministries to train believers to minister to the growing Messianic community.
+We spent the year there working with the Messianic Jewish Bible Institute, a cooperative effort of several ministries to train believers to minister to the growing Messianic community.
 In 1992, Jonathan Bernis began to hold mass festivals for Jewish people.
 After seventy years of atheism, the Jews were hungry to celebrate their culture.
 The events would attract thousands of non-Jews as well.
 Auditoriums and sometimes stadiums would be filled.
 Thousands of Jewish people put their faith in Yeshua… but there were not many Messianic congregations or Messianic leaders.
 Hence, the MJBI was formed to meet that need.

-I had bought a first generation digital camera before we left that came with 4 megabytes of memory and took pictures at a quality of 1 megapixel.
+I had bought a first-generation digital camera before we left that came with 4 megabytes of memory and took pictures at a quality of 1 megapixel.
 I have always been a storyteller and I had a feeling that the camera would help me convey the many stories and adventures we would experience in this new country.

 Slamming the Door—A Big Mistake!